editor

 For several years I was affiliated with the Honours Programmme run by the Professorship of Theory in the Arts, and responsible for the curriculum design of the multidisciplinary courses SPEAK and ENCOUNTER, teaching and mentorship, publications, student applications, assessments, communication, and general coordination.
 I also occasionally contributed to ArtEZ Studium Generale – hosting a workshop for De Grote Geheugen Show, co-developing the Kitchen Table Conversations on home and belonging, and moderating a blog for the project #diversitystories.

-Together with: Marijn de Langen, Peter Sonderen, Dalila Sehovic, Iris van de Kamp, team ArtEZ Studium Generale, students, bachelor departments and guest lecturers such as Robin Lakes, Sanja Mitrovic, Charl Landvreugd, Masha Ru, Dick Swaab, Dries Verhoeven, Laura van Grinsven, Zeynep Gündüz, Reza Abedini, Joao da Silva, Jochem Naafs and many others
+Together with: Marijn de Langen, Peter Sonderen, Dalila Sehovic, Iris van de Kamp, ArtEZ Studium Generale, students, bachelor departments and guest lecturers such as Robin Lakes, Sanja Mitrovic, Charl Landvreugd, Masha Ru, Dick Swaab, Dries Verhoeven, Laura van Grinsven, Zeynep Gündüz, Reza Abedini, Joao da Silva, Jochem Naafs and many others

 Sites: ArtEZ University of the Arts, Arnhem/Deventer/Enschede/Zwolle (NL), field research locations such as Antwerp (BE), Ruhr area (DE), Glasgow, London (UK) and more